-Day 2 – Keep an eye on your yeast, it should start to form bubbles.
+Day 2 – Keep an eye on your yeast, it should have started to form bubbles.
 Today it might just smell floury but the smell of your starter will change over the next few days from floury, to cheesy to alcoholy or fruity.
-Smells depend on many variables, so often using different flours, different temperatures of water and different temperatures alters the smell.
+Smells depend on many variables, so different flours, different temperatures of water and different room temperature alters the smell.

-Day 3 – Your yeast should have started form lots of bubbles (don’t worry if it hasn’t yet, it may be that the flour you have used doesn’t have very active yeast in it).
+Day 3 – Your yeast should have started to form lots of bubbles (don’t worry if it hasn’t yet, it may be that the flour you have used doesn’t have very active yeast in it).
 You are now going to give it a second feeding.
 Tip out half the flour and water.
 Add in another 100 g of flour and a 100 g of water and mix well.
 Leave it out of the fridge once more, again keeping an eye out for smells and bubbles.

 Day 5 – Give your starter another feeding, again by tipping out half of the mixture and adding in another 100 g flour and 100 g water.

 Day 7 – Happy Birthday, your starter is a week old.
 Give it its fourth feeding in the same way by tipping out half of the mixture and refeeding with flour and water but this time, find it a home in the fridge.

 Day 9 – Day 14

 Directions for how to feed your yeast starter:

 USE IF – If you’ve been given someone else’s yeast starter, are feeding the one you’ve made yourself, your starter looks dead, you haven’t fed your starter in a while.

 2. At the end of the 2nd day, tip out a third of your flour and water mixture.
 You can use this tipped out mixture for making bread, give it to someone so that they can grow their own starter or just throw it down the sink.
 Add more flour and water, in equal parts, and mix well.